 - 1. Follow a well-balanced diet: Choose from each of the five food groups on a daily basis.
 Aim for variety! - 2.
 Take your recommended vitamin and mineral supplements talk with your dietitian or surgeon if you feel you need additional supplementation.
 Make sure they are on the approved list. - 3.
-Meet and exceed your minimum daily protein, calorie, and fluid goals. - 4.
-Avoid foods that only provide additional calories and little to no nutrients, mainly foods high in added fat or sugar. - 5.
-Increase nutrient-dense foods in your diet! - 6.
+Meet and exceed your minimum daily protein, and fluid goals.
+Work your way up to at least 1000 calories per day. - 4.
+Avoid foods that only provide additional calories and little to no nutrients, mainly foods high in added fat or sugar.
+Increase nutrient-dense foods in your diet! - 5.
 Speak with all providers you may see about your surgery signs and symptoms of nutrient deficiencies may not be obvious without that information.